tokenrove/build-your-own-shell/README.md

 > In our shellmounds
  — [Grayceon, Shellmounds](https://grayceon.bandcamp.com/track/shellmounds)

-# Write Your Own Shell
+# Build Your Own Shell

-(**WIP**: please don't publish/promulgate this repo; I will be finishing things off and writing it up in the next few days, so just hold yer horses a few days and it'll be much better.)

 This is the material for a series of workshops I ran at my workplace on how to write a Unix shell.